-Ovarian Cancer is the deadliest of all gynecologic cancers, the 10th most common cancer found in women, and the fifth leading cause of cancer deaths among American women.
-Ovarian cancer rates are the highest in women aged 55-64 and the median age at which women are diagnosed is 63.
-Approximately 15,000 women diagnosed with the disease will die from it in the year 2017.
-The overall 5-year survival rate (the percent of diagnosed women still living 5 years after a diagnosis) is 89% for a breast cancer diagnosis, 72% for a cervical cancer diagnosis, and 46% for an Ovarian Cancer diagnosis.
+Ovarian Cancer remains the deadliest of all gynecologic cancers and the fifth leading cause of cancer deaths among American women.
+Ovarian Cancer rates are the highest in women aged 55-64 and the median age at which women are diagnosed is 63.
+Approximately one in 58 American women will be diagnosed with the disease during their lifetime and approximately 15,000 women will die from the disease in the year 2019.
+The over-all 5-year survival rate of women diagnosed with the disease is approximately 44.6%, versus 89% for women diagnosed with breast cancer and 72% for women diagnosed with cervical cancer.
 It is a deadly disease.

-If diagnosed early, when confined to the ovary, the 5-year survival rate is over 90%.
+If diagnosed early, when the cancer is confined to the ovary, the 5-year survival rate is over 90%.
 Unfortunately, due to the cancer’s non-specific symptoms and the lack of early detection tests, only 19% of all cases are found at stage 1.
 If caught in stage III or IV, the survival rate can be as low as 29%.
+According to the published data, the mortality rates for ovarian cancer have not improved in the last 30 years.
 Methods exist to reduce the risk but nothing exists to prevent the disease.
-Regrettably the exact causes of ovarian cancer are not known.
+Regrettably the exact causes of Ovarian Cancer are not known.

-Detection is a matter of the disease symptoms, which are subtle and which can also be indicative of other problems.
+Detection is based on symptoms that are often subtle and can also indicate other problems.
 Women need to know their risk factors and the potential symptoms of the disease.
-The key to detection is the number of individual symptoms and their frequency.
-Women need to become more informed and thus better enabled to be assertive in speaking to their health care providers.
+Women also need to become more informed and as a result more enabled to be assertive in speaking to their health care providers.
 Here are some signs to look for: